craighton/Textual-Simply-Dark/README.md

 Drag and drop the 'Simply Dark' folder in your 'Styles' folder of Textual.

-## Todo ##

-* Change user colors to be easily readiable on dark backgrounds (it's not optimized, but it's close).
-* Change topic bar colors.
-* Optimize highlight line color.
-* Optimize status page colors.

 ## Changelog ##

+Version 1.0
+* Changed both the action colors to be better readable.

 Version 0.6.1
+* Corrected highlight color

+Version 0.6
 * Rolled back how nicknames are displayed in chat
 * Improved username highlight color.